W17ant/30-Days-Lost-in-space/fritzing/README.md

 # Fritzing Schematics

-This folder contains circuit schematics for each mission using Fritzing (.fz files).
+This folder contains circuit schematics for each mission that I have created using Fritzing (.fz files).
-Use [Fritzing](https://fritzing.org/download) to view and edit them.
+Use [Fritzing](https://fritzing.org/download) to create and edit your own.
+I have uploaded .png image files for easy viewing